colorful-tones/acf-accordion-block/README.md

 # Accordion block using ACF fields

-An accordion block that uses ACF fields.
+An accessible accordion block that uses ACF fields.
+The interactivity of the accordion comes from [10up's Component Library](https://baseline.10up.com/component/accordion/).

+## Accessibility (a11y)

+ARIA is added with JavaScript.
+The recommended markup allows for avoiding keyboard trap, which can often trip of keyboard navigation and other input devices.

+If JavaScript is enabled then the accordion items are all expanded and accessible by default.

+Also, there are several handy key binding to enable easier navigation, e.g. `home`, `end`, `up` and `down` arrow.

 ## How to use?